Jifanlog/ExchangeRatePrototype/README.md

 ### Helpers

-- `lib/currencies.ts` lists displayed currencies.
+- `lib/currencies.ts` (if present) can list available currencies.
-- `lib/rates.ts` provides `fetchUsdRatesCached`, `computeCrossRate`, `computeAllCrossRates`.
+- `lib/rates.ts` provides `fetchUsdRatesCached` and `computeCrossRate`.

 ### UI

-- Homepage shows a USD rates table and a client-side converter component.
+- Homepage shows the cross-currency converter centered on the page.

 ## Getting Started